The 1935 Santa Anita Handicap

 That included Cavalcade, reigning champion of the Kentucky Derby; Equipoise, a multiple stakes winner who also captured multiple Older Horse and Horse of the Year titles; Time Supply, a stakes winner on both the East and West Coasts; Top Row, who would go on to win the 1936 Big 'Cap among several other stakes, and Twenty Grand, winner of the 1931 Kentucky Derby and Belmont Stakes.

 In addition to the interest from owners and trainers, racing fans wanted to see the race known as the Hundred Grander in person.
 They turned out for it in droves, with more than 34,000 on hand for the historic event.
 That surpassed the track's very first opening day figure of over 30,000.

 When the gates opened to signal the start of the Big 'Cap, the field of twenty began battling for position with the crowd in the grandstand and infield roaring on either side of them.
 By the time the horses rounded the far turn and made their way for the final portion of the race, they saw a longshot horse named Azucar in contention.
-Ridden by George "The Iceman" Woolf (who later piloted Seabiscuit in the great horse's legendary match race with War Admiral), Azucar powered down the frontstretch, racing into history as the first winner of what has grown into an iconic race.
+Ridden by George "The Iceman" Woolf (who later piloted Seabiscuit in the great horse's legendary match race with War Admiral), Azucar powered down the frontstretch to complete the ten furlongs in 2:02 1/5, racing into history as the first winner of what has grown into an iconic event.

 Possessing a background in steeplechase racing, Azucar was not seen as a probable winner of the Big 'Cap, going off at around 12-1 odds.
 He was met in the winner's circle by Anita Baldwin, daughter of noted Thoroughbred breeder, owner, and businessman Elias J. "Lucky" Baldwin, who presented the trophy.